ProjectSeptemberInc/freek/README.md

 - there is no `NilDSL` at the end because it's brought by `DBService.PRG`
 - `:|:` also appends a list of DSL at the end
+- the use of the `expand` function instead of `freek` for the findById operation, the `expand` function allows the use of a program defined with a smaller DSL in one with a bigger DSL

 <br/>